 - Butter or vegetable oil for frying

 - Whisk the dry ingredients together in a medium mixing bowl.
 Add the butter, maple syrup, eggs and 1/2 cup (125ml) milk.
 You can add some vanilla extract or cinnamon here if you like, too.
 Sit aside for five minutes to thicken, then assess the batter.
 If it looks super thick, add the extra milk.
-If you’re happy, we’re ready to bake.
+Keep in mind that too much liquid can make cassava flour too gummy, so we're looking for a happy medium here.
+If you’re happy, we’re ready to cook.

 - Preheat your saucepan over a medium heat for a couple of minutes, then add the butter or oil.
 Add 2 large tablespoons of batter to the pan, and cook until bubbles form on the surface and the edges are firm.
 Flip and cook for another minute, then remove from the pan.